Posts

 When you buy your domain name from a domain registrar, you have to make sure you change your nameservers to point to your web hosting provider.

 The process is quick and easy so don’t worry if it sounds complicated.
-Below, I show you how to point Namecheap domain to Bluehost.

 We want to point your Namecheap domain to Bluehost’s nameservers.